iansinnott/full-text-tabs-forever/readme.md

       As with all my wasm-sqlite projects I don't want data locked in IndexedDB.
 VLCN has great sync support so this could be relatively low-hanging fruit.
 - [ ] Integrate with [browser-gopher](https://github.com/iansinnott/browser-gopher)
       Browser gopher and [BrowserParrot](https://www.browserparrot.com/) were the initial impetus to create a better way to ingest full text web pages, without triggering a Cloudflare captcha party on your home connection.
+- [ ] Improve discoverability.
+There is a cmd+k menu for import and export.
+The markdown of a site can also be viewed directly.
+None of this is obvious from the UI.

 # Contributing